gethiox/HIDI/README.md

 - Bluetooth MIDI device (either platforms with integrated bluetooth or USB dongle)
 - Arpeggiator and note latch MIDI effects, MIDI clock sync
 - Fully featured DAW control plugins
-- MIDI sequencer
+- **MIDI sequencer**
-- [OpenRGB](https://openrgb.org/) - could be most useful for DAW control and MIDI sequencer, could light on specific midi mappings on generic midi keyboards as well
+- [OpenRGB](https://openrgb.org/) - most useful for DAW control and MIDI sequencer, could light on specific midi mappings on generic midi keyboards as well
   (for supported devices in [keyboards](https://gitlab.com/CalcProgrammer1/OpenRGB/-/wikis/Supported-Devices#keyboards) section)

+Do you like some specific idea listed above?
 Have you some improvement/feature idea not listed here?
-Feel free to leave it in `Discussions` section!
+Feel free to leave your suggestions in `Discussions` section!

 # License
 Project is released under **GPLv3**, for detailed information see [LICENSE](./LICENSE)